Markets lick wounds after tumbling on U.S. jobs data

 Analysts are closely watching several central bank policy meetings due this week, including the Reserve Bank of Australia on Tuesday and the European Central Bank on Wednesday.

-They expect the safe-haven flight to bonds to continue until clarity emerges on key issues such as the Greek elections due on June 17 and European bank recapitalisation.
+They expect the safe-haven flight to bonds to continue until clarity emerges on key issues such as the Greek elections due on June 17 and European bank recapitalization.

 (Editing by Mark Bendeich)